 We’ve turned the race on its head, literally.
 The legendary six-day route is going to be in reverse, meaning that we have changed the direction of all the prominent stages of previous years back to front.
 The good news is that all the climbs that broke your heart in the past, are now rad descents.
 The bad news is obvious: the crazy downhills are now “you-must-be-kidding” climbs.
 We will also be spending two nights at our new home of cycling in Lesotho: Roma Trading Post Lodge.
 It is here where we took hands with Claudio Caluori and Velosolutions to build the first ever Pump For Peace pump track in Africa.

-From Malealea the race heads back to Ramabanta on Day 4.
+From Malealea the race heads back to Ramabanta on Day 5.
 This route is a reverse of previous years.
 Seasoned Lesotho Sky riders will love the change of scenery and see familiar spots from a completely different angle.
 Back at Ramabanta, an amazing day of unique Lesotho Sky riding awaits.
 It’s also Darol’s 30th birthday, so there is a good chance most riders will have a serious hangover after a long day on the bike and a big night behind the bottle.

 The final day is just plain awesome.
 Rider’s will set of to Semongkong in cars and local taxis for the unforgettable Semonkong Loop.
 This high altitude stage takes riders to the edge of the spectacular Maletsunyane Falls.
 This must be the most breathtaking MTB stage race finish line in Africa.
 Pull out the baggies: this day is all about fun.
 There’s not much climbing, but due to the altitude, each climb will feel like a punch in the face and each downhill like an open mouth kiss from life itself.

 Riders will get to the ride the notorious Wild Goose, a spectacular piece of single track with an elusive flow.
-If you are able to find it, you’ll go straight to MTB heaven.
-If the flow eludes you, the Wild Goose will expose the inner roadie in big-talking mountain bikers.
-We love it.
+If you are able to find the flow, you’ll go straight to MTB heaven.
+When the flow eludes riders, the Wild Goose will expose the inner roadie in big-talking mountain bikers.